linked-planet/jira-insight-object-graph-plugin/README.md

 # Insight Object Graph
-Provides a REST API to retrieve Insight objects as a graph data structure.
+Provides a REST API to simplify Insight object access.

 ## Motivation
 If you need to retrieve field data for lots of Insight objects, you